Papua, also known as Western New Guinea, is the easternmost part of Indonesia. It is the world’s largest, as well as highest, tropical island.

 In a world of change and modernization, Papua has managed to retain its traditional cultures and is home to some of the richest biodiversity across the globe.

-Papua Travel Medical Insurance for International Travellers – FAQs
+Papua Travel Medical Insurance for International Travelers – FAQs

 Healthcare facilities are very basic in Papua.
 Hospitals suffer from power shortages as well as run out of medicine sometimes.